neuralmind-ai/nsx-chatbot/README.md

 - `RAW_SHEET_NAME`: This variable indicates to the script which sheet page the evaluation data will be added to.
 As a default setting, the `raw` page is used to store the evaluations.

+Datasets can also be obtained from a Google spreadsheet.
+To do this, simply define the following environment variables:

+- `DATASET_SPREADSHEET_ID`: Indicates to the script the ID of the Google spreadsheet where the datasets are stored.

+- `DATASET_SHEET_NAME`: Name of the page in the spreadsheet with `DATASET_SPREADSHEET_ID` where the datasets are stored.

 ## Run Chatbot evaluations in local environments